FailAcademy/learning/wdp-vancouver/_slides/week-08/04-components-directives-forms.md

 #Select Menus

-Select menus require some special considerations.
 There is more than one way to manipulate the value of a select menu in Angular.
 We'll use the [simplest method](https://egghead.io/lessons/angular-2-build-a-select-dropdown-with-ngfor-in-angular-2).

 First add the model binding: